 Here’s where we really get to see machine learning at work.
 MonkeyLearn can easily be connected to survey tools via the MonkeyLearn API, to help automate the data analysis process.
 Or, via Monkeylearn’s integrations with Zapier, Zendesk, and Google Sheets.
 Once you’ve connected MonkeyLearn to your data, you’ll need to choose the type of analysis you want to perform:

-Sign up to MonkeyLearn to discover other types of text analysis you can perform.
+Sign up to MonkeyLearn to discover other types of text analysis you can perform and check out our tutorial on how to perform text analysis with machine learning.

 Data visualization tools, like MonkeyLearn Studio, show your results in a striking, easy-to-understand visual dashboard, so you can see your fresh insights in broad strokes or minute detail.